incerta/schematox/CONTRIBUTING.md

   - Release branch going to be created and pushed automatically
   - Wait for CI checks to pass and rebase changes to the main branch
   - NPM publish and GitHub Release should be applied automatically
+  - If release is not triggered automatically, go to [release action page](https://github.com/incerta/schematox/actions/workflows/release.yml) and trigger it by clicking `Run workflow` button

 ## Checks before publish